dipanshuzalke/password-vault/README.md

 ---

-## 🔒 What We Used for Crypto and Why
+## 🔒 What I Used for Crypto and Why

 I used the **`crypto-js`** library for encryption and decryption of vault items.
 This allows us to **encrypt passwords client-side** before sending them to the server, ensuring that sensitive data is **never stored in plaintext** in the database, while still being easy to decrypt securely when needed.